gatsbyjs/gatsby/docs/contributing/docs-and-blog-components.md

 <!-- highlight-start -->
 <CloudCallout>
-  Connect your Gatsby site to Storage Provider for automatic deployments
+  Connect your Gatsby site to Storage Provider for automatic deployments.
 </CloudCallout>
 <!-- highlight-end -->
 ```